Deconstructed Stuffed Cabbage Casserole

 - Then add the diced tomatoes, tomato sauce, water, and browned ground beef and let the mixture simmer for 15-20 minutes.
 Season to taste with salt and fresh ground black pepper.

-- While that simmers, chop up 1 1/2 heads of green cabbage.
+- While that simmers, chop up the cabbage.
 Heat olive oil in a large frying pan or dutch oven with high sides, and cook the cabbage until it’s wilted and about half cooked.
-You’ll need to turn the cabbage over a few times so it all gets wilted and cook about 8-10 minutes.

-- Here’s how it looks when it’s done and seasoned with a little salt and pepper.
+- Here’s how the cabbage looks when it’s done and seasoned with a little salt and pepper.

 - And here’s how the finished casserole looked when it came out of the oven!
 Thanks Dolores for a recipe idea that I know is going to be a long-term repeater at my house!